 Working with AMS and 2nd Watch, an AWS Partner Network (APN) Premier Consulting Partner that AMS helped Information Builders procure for systems integration services, the company released Information Builders Cloud on AWS.
 The new cloud offering combines the powerful BI, analytics, and data management solutions Information Builders is known for with the improved performance, lower upfront investment, and greater flexibility and scalability available on AWS.
-Information Builders Cloud integrates with AWS services like Amazon Elastic Compute Cloud (Amazon EC2), Amazon Athena, Amazon Redshift, and AWS Auto Scaling.
+Information Builders Cloud integrates with AWS services like Amazon Elastic Compute Cloud (Amazon EC2) for Windows and Linux, Amazon Athena, Amazon Redshift, and AWS Auto Scaling.

 "2nd Watch assisted us in standing up Information Builders Cloud within AMS's environment on time and on budget," says Ortolani.
 "AMS, 2nd Watch, and our own team meshed seamlessly, and the whole engagement was a very positive experience."